scalar/scalar/packages/api-reference/README.md

 ## Configuration

-There’s an configuration object, which can use on all platforms.
-In Vue.js you’re using it like this:
+There's a configuration object that can be used on all platforms.
+In Vue.js, you use it like this:

 #### isEditable?: boolean